raspberrypilearning/interactive-animation/en/step_2.md

 Click the green flag on each project to see the code run.

-Each sprite has a different **algorithm** which makes each sprite's movement unique.

 Give some thought to **your** projects theme, how it will look and the way you want **your** sprites to move.

 --- /task ---

-**Tip:** Professional programmers explore and take inspiration from code created by other programmers.

 --- task ---